zuedev/obsidian-vaults/vaults/Unsorted/Modern Warbird, A Deep Dive into Dynamic Code Obfuscation.md

+# Modern Warbird, A Deep Dive into Dynamic Code Obfuscation

 ## Introduction

 At first glance, Warbird in modern Windows might seem like a straightforward system.
 However, behind its seemingly simple exterior lies a clever array of techniques designed to keep prying eyes at bay.
 In this exploration, we'll dive into the real-world obfuscation methods observed in actual binaries—revealing the art behind encrypting and decrypting code on the fly.